WebAssembly/module-linking/proposals/module-types/Explainer.md

 `.wasm` module for portable distribution.

-Additionally, on the Web and other hosts that provide runtime instantiation APIs, nested moduels allow an outer module to bundle module code that is to be instantiated dynamically by passing a first-class module reference (created via `ref.module`) to the runtime instantiation API.
+Additionally, on the Web and other hosts that provide runtime instantiation APIs, nested modules allow an outer module to bundle module code that is to be instantiated dynamically by passing a first-class module reference (created via `ref.module`) to the runtime instantiation API.